 About Ardingly College Senior

-Ardingly College is an independent co-education school for pupils aged 2 – 18.
-Founded in 1858, Ardingly College is a school of over 950 pupils, including those in the Prep and Pre Prep.
-Located in the beautiful Sussex Weald, Ardingly College also benefits from being twelve minutes by train from the vibrant university city of Brighton, while London is 40 minutes away and Gatwick airport 10 minutes by train.
-Ardingly College is a school that looks to the future with imagination and enthusiasm to create the best of 21st century education.
+Ardingly College is an independent, co-educational school for pupils aged 2 – 18, offering both A level and IB.
+Founded in 1858, Ardingly College is a school of over 1050 pupils, including those in the Prep and Pre-Prep.
+Located in the beautiful Sussex countryside nestled in 230 acres, Ardingly College also benefits from being twelve minutes by train from the vibrant university city of Brighton, while London is 45 minutes away by train and Gatwick airport 20 minutes by car.

-Ardingly College achieves high academic standards at GCSE, A Level and IB.
-Last year had a 100% pass rate at A Level/IB, with 84% of those passes being A*-B and an IB average of 39 points (from a cohort of almost fifty pupils).
-24% of all grades awarded to sixth form students were either A*s or 7s in 2018, at GCSE 53% of grades at GCSE were 9 or 8s.
-College life is based on a strong boarding and all-round ethos, and all staff are expected to contribute to the pastoral and co-curricular life and duties in this busy and successful school.
-The school offers an outstanding range of co-curricular activities and has a proud tradition of sporting achievement particularly in football, where the school won the U18 ISFA cup for two consecutive seasons in 2015 and 2016 and girls’ hockey where the team reached the national finals in 2015 and 2017.
-Music and Drama are particularly strong, with a vibrant extra-curricular provision including international music tours, concerts held at a range of venues across the South East including St Pauls Cathedral, while the Drama department frequently takes productions to the Edinburgh Fringe Festival.
-Pupils also participate in the exciting Solar Car Project which saw Ardingly College enter the 2016 World Solar Race in Australia, becoming the only European school to complete this event.
-A second Solar Car will be entered in 2019’s race.
+College life is based on a strong boarding provision with a progressive ethos of preparing the students to be ready for the world.
+All staff are expected to contribute to pastoral and co-curricular life and duties in this busy and successful school.
+The school offers an outstanding range of co-curricular activities and has a proud tradition of sporting achievement, particularly in football, where the school won the U18 ISFA cup for two consecutive seasons, and in girls’ hockey where the team have reached the national finals.
+Music and Drama are particularly strong, with a vibrant extra-curricular provision including international music tours, concerts held at a range of venues across the South East including St John’s Smith Square London, while the Drama department frequently takes productions to Chequer Mead Theatre in Sussex and the Edinburgh Fringe Festival.
+Students also participate in the exciting Solar Car Project which saw Ardingly College enter the recent 2019 World Solar Race in Australia, beating famous global university teams.